tidyverse/tidyverse/vignettes/review-jeffreyhanson.md

 > My impression is that terms like "data frame" and "flat file" will be very useful for individuals with experience in programming _R_, _Python_, or _SQL_.
 If such individuals are the intended audience for this manuscript, then using such terminology is ideal.
 If a broader audience is intended, then perhaps using different terms (or clarifying these terms) will be useful (e.g. terms like "tabular" or "spreadsheet" may be more informative for a broader audience).

-We agree that "tabular" is a bit than "flat" so we've changed this.
+We agree that "tabular" is a bit clearer than "flat," so we've changed this.

 > It appears that the term "data" is being used to refer to a singular entity, though some would argue that the term "data" is a plural.
 I do not know the grammar rules to which this journal subscribes, so I thought I would raise this point just in case.